estruyf/vscode-sparkup/README.md

 - Automatically generate headlines based on the content
 - Categorize and tag your content for better organization.

+## What data gets passed to Sparkup?

+The only information that is shared with our Sparkup API is the text that you have selected to be rewritten.
+This text is used solely for the purpose of returning the rewritten text to you and is not stored or shared with any third parties.
+We value your privacy and are committed to keeping your information safe.

 ## Tutorial

 If you want more information about how to set up Sparkup, you can follow the API tutorial: [Getting started with Sparkup](https://rapidapi.com/eliostruyf/api/sparkup/tutorials/using-the-api-in-combination-with-the-sparkup---visual-studio-code-extension)